mmsaki/suspicious_transactions/README.md

   - [x] How can you isolate (or group) the transactions of each cardholder?

     ```sql
-    -- Grouping transactions of each credit card only
+    -- Grouping transactions of each card returning card numbers only
     SELECT card
     FROM transaction
     GROUP BY card;